PandemiaProject/pandemia/docs/source/user_guide.rst

 uninfected agents are randomly selected to travel from each region to each other region.

-The input component associated to each region for each day a multiplier in the range :math:`\texttt{[0,1]}.` This multiplier represents the extent to which travel *out* of the region is reduced by border restrictions that day, with the value :math:`\texttt{0}` representing total suppression of travel out of the country.
+The policy maker component associates to each region for each day a multiplier in the range :math:`\texttt{[0,1]}.` This multiplier represents the extent to which travel *out* of the region is reduced by border restrictions that day, with the value :math:`\texttt{0}` representing total suppression of travel out of the country.
 The number of agents travelling between regions :math:`i` and :math:`j` is therefore given by the corresponding entry in the **Travel Matrix**, multiplied by the border closure multiplier of region :math:`i`.

 Travellers mix homogeneously with the entire population of the destination region.
 In particular, for each region :math:`j`, an